ohbknights/IDS6938-SimulationTechniques/Homework3/Readmeohbhw3.md

 - find obstacle location and diameter (env->obstacles[0][0], env->obstacles[0][1]) and (env->obstacles[0][2]) and check if "cylinder corridor" along the direction of movement is clear
 - take corrective action when "cylinder corridor" is not clear.

 Cylinder corridor (that is, it is a rectangle bc. this agent moves in 2D, not 3D) is found by calculating the straight line between agent's location, GPos, and its goal, goal.
-A raduis of length "radius" is added to both sides of the straight line to define the corridor.
+A radius of length "radius" is added to both sides in x and y direction (that is the actual radius, the hypotenus, is a liitle bigger than the radius) of the straight line to define the corridor.
 The for each obstacle we check if any area of the corridor is within the obstacle's footprint described by its radius.
-We check in both x and y direction and decrease or increase the angel thetad, respectively.
+I check in both x and y direction along the direction of travel, and if obstacle is within corridor, I decrease or increase the angel thetad, respectively.

-Status: Used obstacle no 0 and found it to be within the agent's corridor, but have issues with my "if statement" and get aborted during execution.
+Status: Used obstacle no 1 and found it to be within the agent's corridor, but have issues with my "if statement" and get aborted during execution.
 Also, the thetad angle adjustment is currently set to +/_ .5 just to test the effect (as oppostite to a proper calculation based on degree of obstacle blockage.